What’s love got to do with It?

 Campaign to promote awareness of dating abuse

 Is your relationship making you feel comfortable and happy?
 If something isn't sitting quite right with you and you feel worried about yours or a friends relationship you may be involved or witnessing a toxic relationship.
-COPE Galway have just launched 'What's Love got to do with it?" an awareness campaign to highlight dating abuse...
+COPE Galway's 'What's Love got to do with it?" awareness campaign highlights the signs of dating abuse.

 According to COPE Galway's website, a happy relationship is when your partner:

 - Respects your right to change your mind

 - Respects and trusts you

 An unhealthy relationship can be difficult to spot.
 If you think you may be in an abusive relationship start by asking yourself questions about your partner and their behaviour towards you.

 Do you feel?

 - Lonely when your partner stop yous from spending time with your friends

 - Confused when one minute they say they love you and the next hurt you